Getting Started

 Common Mistakes to Correct Early

-Thumb wrapped over the neck.
-This is comfortable at first but blocks your fingers from reaching lower strings cleanly, especially on barre chords later.
+Thumb wrapped over the neckBlocks fingers from reaching lower strings cleanly, especially on barre chords laterSlide thumb down behind the neck, pointing up

-Gripping the pick too tight.
-If your strumming hand tires in under five minutes, loosen your grip.
-The pick should feel secure but not clamped.
+Gripping the pick too tightTires the strumming hand in under five minutes and adds tension up the armLoosen until the pick feels secure but not clamped

 Knowing how your guitar is set up affects how hard you have to press and how easy these habits are to build.
 If you are unsure what type of guitar to start on, the comparison of acoustic vs electric guitar for beginners breaks down the physical differences between the two.